bio-raum/gabi/docs/troubleshooting.md

 ### Why is the pipeline so slow?

 We assume you mean the overall start-up time - the performance of the individual processes is dictated by the capabilities of your hardware and the complexity/depth of your data.
-If the latter is a concern, you can check out the [usage](usage.md) information and ensure that the `--subsample_reads` option is not disabled.
+If the latter is a concern, you can check out the [usage](usage.md) information and ensure that the `--genome_size` option is not disabled for subsampling.

 Otherwise, if you run this pipeline without a site-specific config file, the pipeline will not know where to cache the various containers or conda environments.
 In such cases, it will install/download these dependencies into the respective work directory of your pipeline run, every time you run the pipeline.
 And yes, that is a little slow.
 Consider adding your own config file to make use of the caching functionality.